Maybe you already know what NFTs are, the so-called "non-fungible tokens", but do you know how they came about and why?

 NFT, the origins

-According to the CEO of Glitch Anil Dash, the whole NFT thing started out as a project put together for a hackathon that matched artists and programmers.
+According to the CEO of Glitch Anil Dash, the whole NFT thing started as a project put together for a hackathon that paired artists with programmers.

-The year was 2014, writes Dash, when he was paired with digital artist Kevin McCoy on that project.
+The year was 2014, Dash writes, when he was paired with digital artist Kevin McCoy on that project.
 We were at the height of Tumblr culture.
-A boisterous and inspiring community of millions of artists and fans shared images and videos entirely without attribution, compensation or context.
+A raucous, inspiring community of millions of artists and fans shared images and videos with no attribution, compensation, or context.
 A solution to that problem became the seed of their idea.

-"Early in the night," writes Dash, "McCoy and I had put together an early version of a blockchain-supported medium for claiming ownership of an original digital work.
+“In the wee hours of the night,” writes Dash, “McCoy and I had put together an early version of a blockchain-backed means of asserting ownership over an original digital work.
 So we gave our creation an ironic name, not an acronym like NFT.
-We called it monetized graphics."
+We called it monetized graphics.”

 More control of artists over their works